keghub/breakAway/Sanity-Vercel/docs/nextjs/read-from-sanity.md

 * Note that to use an async call to load data in react, you can use the `useEffect` hook.
 See: https://react.dev/reference/react/useEffect
   * Read up about the hook, and make sure you understand how it works

-_Hint:_ If you get a CORS error, you might need to add the url to your nextjs app in the list of allowed CORS-origins in the Sanity Studio management ui (see: https://www.sanity.io/manage/personal/project/{propertyId}/api#cors-origins)
+_Hint:_ If you get a CORS error, you might need to add the url to your nextjs app in the list of allowed CORS-origins in the Sanity Studio management ui (found under the API-section)

 ### Part 2: